eMediaLab/GitTips/ReadMe.md

 ### Begin with GitHub...
 If you want to work with an existing repository, the easiest way to begin is to clone the repository of work to your desktop.

-[GitHub Help](https://help.github.com/articles/cloning-a-repository/):  Simple steps to clone a repository.
+Follow [these steps](https://help.github.com/articles/cloning-a-repository/) to clone a repository to your computer.

+**Note:** Clone with HTTPS **not** SSH

 <br>

-## Initial Repo Files
+## Add Common Files

-After creating a new repository, it's a best practice to include the following starter files at the top level (root) of your repository...
+After downloading a repository, it's a best practice to include the following starter files at the top level (root) of your repository.
+If these files already exist you may want to customize each to fit the nature of your project.

 * [README.md](https://guides.github.com/features/wikis/) - Write using Markdown Syntax
 * [License](https://choosealicense.com/) (if applicable)